 d.
-For the indicated wind speed condition and where foam sheathing is the only sheathing on the exterior of a frame wall with vinyl siding, the wall assembly is capable of resisting an impact without puncture at least equivalent to a wood frame wall with minimum 7/16-inch OSB sheathing as tested in accordance with ASTM E1886.
+For the indicated wind speed condition and where foam sheathing is the only sheathing on the exterior of a frame wall with vinyl siding, the wall assembly shall be capable of resisting an impact without puncture at least equivalent to a wood frame wall with minimum 7/16-inch OSB sheathing as tested in accordance with ASTM E1886.
 The vinyl siding shall comply with an adjusted design wind pressure requirement as determined in accordance with footnote b, using an adjustment factor of 2.67.

-User Note: Table 3.1.3 is based on the IRC (ICC, 2018a), Section R703.11.2 with two updates: (1) expanded ultimate wind speeds for 95 to 130 mph per mapping of ultimate (basic) wind speeds in ASCE 7 and (2) revised adjustment factors (footnote b) to correspond with an increase in the pressure equalization factor, PEF, from 0.36 to 0.5 as used to determine vinyl siding wind load design pressure ratings based on the current edition of ASTM D3679.
-As in the 2018 IRC, adjustments to determine design wind pressure ratings for vinyl siding are made to convert to a PEF of 0.7 (Case 1) and 1.0 (Case 2) and to a safety factor of 2.0 from 1.5 as used in ASTM D3679.
+User Note: Table 3.1.3 is based on the IRC (ICC, 2021b), Section R703.11.2 As in the 2021 IRC, adjustments to determine design wind pressure ratings for vinyl siding are made to convert to a PEF of 0.7 (Case 1) and 1.0 (Case 2) and to a safety factor of 2.0 from 1.5 as used in ASTM D3679.
 Thus, the adjustments to the ASCE 7 ASD wind loads to determine required minimum vinyl siding wind pressure ratings are determined as follows: (0.7/0.5)x(2.0/1.5) = 1.87 (Case 1) and (1.0/0.5)x(2.0/1.5) = 2.67.
 The use of a greater PEF factor and safety factor accounts for use of the vinyl siding as a means for permanent securement of the FPIS when not installed as over- or under-sheathing.
-The minimum design wind pressure is set at -30 psf to correspond with the scope of prescriptive wall covering requirements in IRC Section R703.3.2 (ICC, 2018a).
+The minimum design wind pressure is set at -30 psf to correspond with the scope of prescriptive wall covering requirements in IRC Section R703.3.2 (ICC, 2021b).

 3.2 Water-Resistive Barrier